marcselis/Easywave2MQTT/README.md

 In contrast to other protocols (like [Zigbee](https://en.wikipedia.org/wiki/Zigbee), an Easywave receiver does not give feedback, leaving no way for the program to check whether the message was actually processed and what the result was.
 This leads to all kinds of problems:

 - When the receiver is a dimmer, there is no way of knowing on what level the light connected to the dimmer is burning or even if it is still burning at all, after sending a repeated stream of dim down messages.
-  This makes makes it very difficult for this project to reflect the state of lights in the house in Home Assistant
+  This makes makes it very difficult for this project to reflect the state of dimmable lights in the house in Home Assistant.
+As a consequence, dimmable receivers are not supported and should be configured as normal switching receivers.
 - A typical Easywave wireless switch, like the [Niko 41-00001](https://www.niko.eu/en/products/wireless-controls/wireless-switch-with-two-buttons-productmodel-niko-fbacd5f6-94fc-5ce9-af7c-7394469b12c0) will send 2 to 4 repeated messages when a user presses a button.
 This makes it difficult to predict in what state a receiver that is linked in 1-button mode will be after processing these messages, when looking at the messages being sent.
+As a consequence, the current version does not support receivers in 1-button mode.
 - These repeated messages makes it also hard to detect a button being held and double- & tripple pressed.
+The addon tries to handle this with 2 settings.
+  - **EasywaveRepeatTimeout**: any message received for the same button within this time (in milliseconds) is considered a repeated message and is ignored.
+If the same message continues to be received after this timeout, the button is considered to be 'held'.
+  - **EasywaveActionTimeout**: number of milliseconds to wait until a button action is considered complete.
+'Press' messages received within this time are considered to be repeated presses by the user.

 ## Architecture